Runners: Win $500

 Full details at TheAnniversaryBox.com

 “Runner in Red,” is a Boston Marathon mystery novel, love story and Irish family drama based on a real-life legend.
-The story that blends real life runners with fictional characters follows a female TV reporter and former Red Sox ballplayer on a search for the first women to run a marathon in America.
+The story provides a window into the history of women’s running as it follows a female TV reporter and former Red Sox ballplayer on a search for the first women to run a marathon in America.

-A sponsor is providing a limited number of “Runner in Red” Ebooks FREE for those who register.
-We invite you to read the novel and write a short essay (300 words) to answer this question – win $500.
+Thanks to sponsors, we’re offering “Runner in Red” Ebooks FREE to the first 50 who register.
+We invite you to read the novel, then submit a short essay (300 words) to be eligible to win a $500 cash prize.
+Answer this question:

-Tell how you can apply resiliency lessons from the story of women runners in the novel “Runner in Red” who pioneered women’s running in America to your running and your life.
+Identify resiliency lessons from the story of the pioneers of women’s running featured in the novel “Runner in Red” and tell how you can apply the courage, determination and grit of the characters in the story (real-life and fictional) to your running and your life.

 Competition is open to men and women.